Michelle O'Neill

 In 2007, she was elected to represent Mid Ulster in the Northern Ireland Assembly.
 She served as the first female Mayor of Dungannon and South Tyrone from 2010 to 2011.
 She has been serving as Vice President of Sinn Féin since 2018.
 In 2011, she was appointed to the Northern Ireland Executive by deputy First Minister Martin McGuinness as Minister for Agriculture and Rural Development.
 In 2016, she was promoted to Minister of Health.
 In January 2020, she became deputy First Minister of Northern Ireland after the New Decade, New Approach agreement restored the power-sharing executive.

 O'Neill automatically relinquished her office following Paul Givan's resignation as first minister on 3 February 2022.
 Sinn Féin became the largest party after the 2022 Assembly election, putting O'Neill in line for the position of First Minister of Northern Ireland; however she did not take up the position until two years later because the Democratic Unionist Party (DUP) refused to nominate a deputy First Minister, citing its opposition to the Northern Ireland Protocol.
 On 3 February 2024, O'Neill was appointed First Minister of Northern Ireland.
 This marked the first time that an Irish nationalist had held the title of First Minister in Northern Ireland.
-(Note: Several Irish nationalists have held the title of deputy First Minister, which, despite the name, holds the same powers as the First Minister.)
+(Note: Several Irish nationalists have held the title of deputy First Minister, which, despite the wording, holds the same powers as the First Minister.)